HolisticWare-Applications/HolisticWare.WebSite.Notes/dotnet-netfx/dotnet.core/dotnet.core.md

 	We cannot have that!
 *	These components will replace DNX and are essentially DNX split in three parts.

-.NET Core includes three new components:
+*	.NET Core includes three new components:

-	set of standalone command-line (CLI) tools,
+	*	set of standalone command-line (CLI) tools,
-	shared framework and
+	*	shared framework and
-	set of runtime services
+	*	set of runtime services

-The DNX services will be offered as a hosting option available to apps.
-You can opt to use a host that offers one or more of these services, like file change watching or NuGet package servicing.
-You can also opt to use a shared framework, to ease deployment of dependencies and for performance reasons.
-Some of this is still being designed and isn't yet implemented.
+*	DNX services will be offered as a hosting option available to apps.
+	*	possible opt to use a host that offers one or more of these services
+		*	like file change watching or
+		*	NuGet package servicing.
+	*	possible opt to use a shared framework,
+		*	to ease deployment of dependencies and for performance reasons
+	*	NOTE: Some of this is still being designed and isn't yet implemented.

 ASP.NET 5 will transition to the new tools for RC2.
 This is already in progress.
 There will be a smooth transition from DNX to these new .NET Core components.

+With RC1 release of .NET Core and ASP.NET Core 1.0, DNX tooling was intrpduced to the world.
+With RC2 release of .NET Core and ASP.NET Core 1.0 transitioning to the .NET Core CLI is happening.

+DNX was a runtime and a toolset used to build .NET Core and, more specifically, ASP.NET Core 1.0 applications.

+It consisted of 3 main pieces:

+*	DNVM - an install script for obtaining DNX
+	DotNet Version Manager was a bash/PowerShell script
+	*	used to install a DNX on the machine.
+	*	It helped users get the DNX needed from the feed they specified (or default ones) as well as mark a certain DNX "active", which would put it on the $PATH for the given session.
+	*	This allowed users to use the various tools.
+	*	discontinued because its feature set was made redundant by changes coming in the .NET Core CLI tools.
+*	DNX (Dotnet Execution Runtime) the runtime that executes app code
+*	DNU (Dotnet Developer Utility) tooling for managing dependencies, building and publishing applications

+With the introduction of the CLI, all of the above are now part of a single toolset

+CLI tools come packaged in two main ways

+	*	Native installers for a given platform
+	*	Install script for other situations (like CI servers)

+DNVM features:
+	*	install features - redundant
+	*	runtime selection - project.json
+		runtime is referenced in project.json by adding a package of a certain version to other dependencies.
+		With this change, application will be able to use the new runtime bits.
+		Getting these bits to the machine is the same as with the CLI:
+		*	install the runtime via one of the native installers it supports or
+		*	via its install script.

 ## Platform Support

 *	Windows